tekgo/OkayArtist/readme.md

 The following query parameters can be set as query parameters to enable or change functionality.
 In the format `?<param>=<value>&<otherParam>=<otherValue>`

 - **defaultSize**: will set the size of the canvas, defaults to 128.
+- **brushSize**: a multiplier for the default brush size, defaults to 1.
+Useful with `defaultSize`.
 - **midi**: if set to any non-zero value will enable midi support, defaults to 0.
 - **gamepad**: if set to any non-zero value it will enable gamepad support, defaults to 0.
+- **gif**: if set to any non-zero value it will enable gif support, defaults to 1.

 # License